About Fall Rock

 The Fall Rock Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Clay County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Fall Rock, Kentucky residents are available through the local police department and authorized providers in Clay County.
+Fingerprinting services for Fall Rock, Kentucky residents are available through local police (where present) and authorized providers in Clay County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Fall Rock Police Department or Clay County Sheriff's Office for scheduling and fees.

-Property records for Fall Rock, Kentucky are maintained by the Clay Property Valuation Administrator's Office and the Clay County County Clerk.
+Property records for Fall Rock, Kentucky are maintained by the Clay Property Valuation Administrator's Office and the Clay County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Clay County, including parcels in Fall Rock.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Clay County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Clay County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Kentucky counties provide online property record searches through their county websites.
-For in-person requests, visit the Clay County offices at the county courthouse.
 The Clay County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Fall Rock, Kentucky residents are available through both county and state offices.
 The Kentucky Cabinet for Health and Family Services, Vital Statistics, located in Frankfort, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Kentucky.
 Orders can be placed online, by mail, or in person.
 Locally, the Clay County Clerk's office issues marriage licenses and maintains marriage records for Clay County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.